ajaysoni12/Pack-Your-Bag-Android-Application/README.md

 --> Java is a widely used language, and it will have a strong community, that's why I used to prefer it.

-For the internal database, I used the Android Room library, So I easily perform operations on the database because the room library has predefined queries and many more.
+For the internal database, I used the Android Room library, Therefore I easily perform operations on the database because the room library has predefined queries and many more.

 Youtube Video Link: https://youtu.be/AdJt4dMSask